A Guide to Amphetamine Addiction Treatment & Rehab

 Inpatient Rehab VS Outpatient Services

-The most common treatment for prescription drug addiction is an inpatient programme or residential rehab.
+The most effective treatment for prescription drug addiction is a residential rehab programme offered by a private rehab.
 The residential rehab involves living at the facility for a minimum of 30 days.
 During the 30 day treatment, clients receive a medical assessment, support with withdrawal symptoms and detox, and access to a qualified therapist for psychological and emotional counselling.

 An outpatient service is available for those who cannot enter a programme full-time or do not have funds available for private residential treatment.